-Preparing the injection site and your syringe
+Preparing the syringe and injection site

-Take the injection needle with the gray mark and remove its wrapping.
+9. Take the injection needle with the grev mark and remove its wrapping.
 Twist the needle on the syringe and remove the cover of the needle.

-Invert the syringe and push the plunger until all air bubbles have been pushed out.
+10. Invert the syringe and push the plunger until all air bubbles have been pushed out.
 Do not touch the needle or allow the needle to touch any surface.

-Choose an injection site in the lower abdominal area, preferably around, but at least one inch away from the belly button.
+11. Choose an injection site in the lower abdominal area, preferably around, but at least one inch from belly button.
 Choose a different injection site each day to minimize local irritation.
-Take a second alcohol swab and clean the skin at the injection site and allow alcohol to dry.
-Inject the prescribed dose as directed by your doctor, nurse or pharmacist.
+Take the second alcohol wipe and clean the skin at the injection site and allow alcohol to drv.

+12. Inject the prescribed dose as directed by your doctor, nurse, or pharmacist.
+You may apply gauze to the injection site.